EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/02_hello/02_engine.md

 We will modify our Sphere `PrimitiveGeometryComponent` to load our geometry with a name, instead of the hardcoded number `1` that we used before.

 In order to do this, we need to:
+- Open the file `ee-tutorial-hello/src/Hello.ts` with a text editor.
 - Import the `GeometryTypeEnum` from the `scene/constants/` sub-module inside the `engine` module.
 - Replace the `1` with a call to the `SphereGeometry` name that is stored inside it `GeometryTypeEnum`.

-Try to make the change by yourself before looking at the solution.
+Try to figure out the changes by yourself before looking at the solution.
 I don't expect you to know where that enum is stored, so here are some hints to make it easier:
 ```ts
 // The full path to the GeometryTypeEnum is: